GSA/challenges-and-prizes/_all-challenges/1282-cooling-solutions-challenge.md

   1. Shall have applied to participate in this Challenge under the rules promulgated by DHS in accordance with the description provided and comply with all of the requirements in this announcement.

-  2. Pursuant to the America COMPETES Act of 2010, cash awards for this Challenge may only be given to an individual that is a U.S. citizen or legal permanent resident of the United States, or an entity that is incorporated in and whose primary place of business is in the United States, subject to verification by DHS before prizes are awarded.
+  2. Pursuant to the America COMPETES Act, cash prize awards for this Challenge may only be given to an individual that is a U.S. citizen or legal permanent resident of the United States, or an entity that is incorporated in and whose primary place of business is in the United States, subject to verification by DHS before prizes are awarded.
 An individual or entity must enter the Challenge directly by following the instructions in “How to Enter a Submission” and send the submission to [prizeauthority@hq.dhs.gov](mailto:prizeauthority@hq.dhs.gov) in this announcement in order to be eligible to win a cash prize award.

-  3. Entities selected as a Finalists and Prize Winners must register or be previously registered in the System for Awards Management in order to receive a cash prize award.
-Registration in the[ System for Awards Management](https://www.sam.gov/SAM/) is not a prerequisite for submitting a submission to this Challenge.
+  3. Entities selected as a Finalists and Prize Winners must register or be previously registered in the [System for Awards Management](https://www.sam.gov/SAM/) in order to receive a cash prize award.
+Registration in the [System for Awards Management](https://www.sam.gov/SAM/) is not a prerequisite for submitting a submission to this Challenge.
 Failure to register in the System for Awards Management within thirty (30) days of notification by DHS will result in a disqualification of the winning submission.
 A Contestant (individual or entity) that is determined to be on the [GSA Excluded Parties List](https://sam.gov/content/exclusions) is ineligible to receive a cash prize award and will not be selected as a cash prize Finalist or Prize Winner.

   4. Contestants (individuals and entities), otherwise eligible to win a prize, may form and submit a team submission; however, each eligible individual or entity must first register as an individual (Contestant) for the Challenge before they form a team.
 Failure to follow this procedure as outlined on the [Challenge website](https://www.dhs.gov/science-and-technology/prize-competitions) will disqualify the Challenge submission.
 Team winnings, as determined by DHS, will be distributed to the team submission.

-  5. Contestants to this Challenge must agree to be bound by the rules of the Challenge, agree that the decision of the judges for this Challenge are final and binding, and acknowledge that their submission may be the subject of a Freedom of Information Act (FOIA) request and that they are responsible for identifying and marking all business confidential and proprietary information in their submission.
+  5. Contestants to this Challenge must agree to be bound by the rules of the Challenge, agree that the decision of the judges for this Challenge are final and binding, and acknowledge that their submission may be the subject of a [Freedom of Information Act (FOIA)](https://www.foia.gov/) request and that they are responsible for identifying and marking all business confidential and proprietary information in their submission.

-  6. Individuals and individual team members selected as a Challenge cash prize Finalists or Prize Winners must submit all required taxpayer identification and bank account information required to complete an electronic payment of the cash prize.
+  6. Individuals and individual team members selected as a Challenge cash prize Finalists or Prize Winners must submit all required taxpayer identification and bank account information required to complete an electronic payment of a cash prize award.
 Failure to provide DHS required documents for electronic payment within thirty (30) days of notification by DHS will result in a disqualification of any winning submission.

-  7. Contestants in this Challenge agree, as a condition for winning a cash prize, must agree to complete and submit all required Finalists and Prize Winners verification documents to DHS within thirty (30) days of notification.
+  7. Contestants in this Challenge must agree, as a condition for winning a cash prize, must agree to complete and submit all required Finalists and Prize Winners verification documents to DHS within thirty (30) days of notification.

-  8. Contestants to this Challenge must agree and consent, as a condition for receiving a cash prize, to the use of their name, entity, city and State, likeness or image, comments, and a short synopsis of their Final or Prize-Winning solution as a part of DHS’s promotion of this Challenge.
+  8. Contestants to this Challenge must agree and consent, as a condition for receiving a cash prize award, to the use of their name, entity, city and State, likeness or image, comments, and a short synopsis of their Final or Prize-Winning solution as a part of DHS’s promotion of this Challenge.

   9. As a condition of participation, all Contestants must agree to indemnify the federal government against third-party claims for damages arising from or related to challenge activities.
 Contestants are not required to obtain liability insurance or demonstrate financial responsibility in order to participate in the Challenge.
 By entering the Challenge, Contestants agree to hold DHS harmless from all legal and administrative claims to include associated expenses that may arise from any claims related to their Challenge solutions or its use.